Hi, my name is Mr Probert and I am the Headteacher of Lakeside Primary School

 At Lakeside, we believe in the richness of learning.
 We provide activities to enrich the normal curriculum, including performances and theme days.
 We also invite theatre groups, artists and members of the local community into school.
 (We may ask for a voluntary contribution from parents to help cover costs.)

-We have Healthy School status and encourage pupils to be healthy through physical exercise, healthy eating and life styles.
+We encourage pupils to be healthy through physical exercise, healthy eating and life styles.
 We encourage all pupils to adopt healthy lifestyles and we work with the County Caterers to ensure national food standards are achieved.

 Assessment and Targets